-Biomarkers for Infectious Diseases
+Biomarkers of Infectious Diseases

-The Research Group Biomarkers for Infectious Diseases aims to identify more accurate diagnostic, prognostic and predictive host biomarkers for infectious diseases and the vaccine response.
+The Research Group Biomarkers of Infectious Diseases aims to identify more accurate diagnostic, prognostic and predictive host biomarkers for infectious diseases and the vaccine response.
 The clinical aims of the group are to help select the most effective, individualized treatment as early as possible, aiming to streamline the use of anti-infectives (improve anti-infective stewardship) and to improve clinical outcome.

 This group is located at the TWINCORE in Hannover.

 In addition, the researchers try to identify individuals that are at high risk of a non-response to a given vaccination and would therefore benefit from alternative vaccination strategies, for example higher doses, more frequent applications, adjuvanted vaccines or next-generation vaccines.